 Justinian wrote hymns, created a code of laws (the "Justinian Codex") to bring order to the life of the Empire, and lived as a serious Christian.
 He kept the fasts and observed the feasts, urging others to do the same, whether they were members of his court or simple citizens.

 The rebuilding of the cathedral of Hagia Sophia was one of the great achievements of Justinian's reign.
 He undertook a massive program of construction throughout Constantinople, which was described in a treatise written by the court historian.
-The cathedral, being the central place of Christian worship in the Empire, was the most notable part of his effort.
+The cathedral, being the central place of Christian worship in the Empire, was the most significant part of his effort.

 Hagia Sophia is known for its design and grand scale, as well as its soaring dome.
 At least two of the architects Justinian selected had been trained in physics and mathematics, and they were able to create a structure that has impressed thousands of visitors since their work was completed in 537.